ayar-12/auth/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For issues, questions, or contributions, please open an issue on GitHub or contact the maintainers.

 ## Acknowledgments

 Built with modern React patterns and best practices for authentication flows.
-Inspired by real-world production applications.
+Inspired by real world production applications.

 ---

-**Note**: This is a frontend-only starter.
-You must implement your own backend API to handle authentication logic, database operations, and token management.
+**Note**: This is a frontend only.
+You must implement your own backend API to handle authentication logic database operations and token management.